ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 This example demonstrates the following:

-- The `isRowSelectable()` callback only allows selections on rows where the year < 2007.
+- The `isRowSelectable(node)` callback only allows selections on rows where the year < 2007.
 - The country column has `headerCheckboxSelection: true` and `checkboxSelection: true`, but only rows which are selectable will obtain a selectable checkbox.
 Similarly, the header checkbox will only select selectable rows.

 <grid-example title='Selectable Rows with Header Checkbox' name='specify-selectable-rows' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping"] }'></grid-example>